ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * The [Standard plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_standard){: external} offers pay-as-you-go shared access to the multi-tenant {{site.data.keyword.messagehub}} service.
 This service seamlessly autoscales as you increase the number of partitions you are using for your workload.
 The Standard plan has a limit of 100 topic partitions per instance.

-* The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise){: external} offers pay-as-you-go access to an isolated single-tenant {{site.data.keyword.messagehub}} service.
-This plan also offers user-managed encryption, private endpoints, and a selection of throughput and storage options.
-The Enterprise plan your best choice if data isolation, guaranteed performance, increased retention, and a Schema Registry are important considerations.

-In addition to a selection of throughput and storage options, this plan also offers user-managed encryption, private endpoints, and meets a higher number of regulatory compliance standards.
+* The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise){: external} offers pay-as-you-go access to an isolated single-tenant Event Streams service.
+In addition to a selection of throughput and storage options, this plan also offers user-managed encryption private endpoints, schema registry support, and meets a higher number of regulatory compliance standards.
 The Enterprise plan is the best choice if data isolation, guaranteed performance, and increased retention are important considerations.

 * The [Satellite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_satellite){: external} offers pay-as-you-go access to an {{site.data.keyword.messagehub}} service by deploying functionality similar to the Enterprise plan into your chosen Satellite locations.
 You can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.